 At the end of July They Are Here held a community consultation workshop that enabled participants to trace over their design; moving, removing or suggesting additional elements.
 These contributions will be edited by They Are Here, ahead of more exciting garden developments later this year and ready for the opening in Spring 2019!They Are Here (f.2006) is a collaborative practice steered by Helen Walker & Harun Morrison.
 They are currently based in London and on the River Lea.
 Their work can be read as a series of context specific games.
 The entry, invitation or participation can be as significant as the game’s conditions and structure.
 Through these games, they seek to create ephemeral systems and temporary, micro-communities that offer an alternate means of engaging with a situation, history or ideology.
 In parallel, they initiate multi-year socially engaged projects that become generative spaces for further works.
 They Are Here work across media and types of site, particularly civic spaces.
 Institutions they have developed or presented work include: CCA Glasgow, Furtherfield, Grand Union, Konsthall C (Stockholm), Southbank Centre, South London Gallery, Studio Voltaire, STUK (Leuven, Belgium) and Tate Modern.

-Supported by London Borough of Barking & Dagenham, City Bridge Trust and Helen Hamlyn Foundation.
+Supported by London Borough of Barking & Dagenham, City Bridge Trust, Greener City Fund and Helen Hamlyn Foundation.